Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 What I love

-• Oversized spacious rooms and plentiful connecting room availability
+• Oversized rooms and plentiful connecting room options for families

 • The breakfast buffet at La Hiki